Chapter 43:

 I nodded stiffly, eyes darting back to my mother as she was led deeper into the palace by the king and Pan.

 Beside me, Riye’s voice cut through, low and commanding, already pulling the king’s attention.
 ‘Your Majesty.
-There are matters that require your ear.’
+There are urgent matters that require your ear.’

 The king, still half anchored to his queen, glanced back at me.
 At the girl he had regained.
 And then at Riye.
 With a sigh, he nodded.
 ‘Very well.
 Come, walk with me.’